edelagziel/Character-Catalog-System/README.md

     2. **Add a New Character**: Input character details and add to the correct TV show.
     3. **Delete a Character**: Remove a character by name from a TV show.
     4. **Search for a Character**: Find and display a character by name across all shows.
-    5. **Sort Characters in a TV Show**: Sort characters of a specific TV show based on:
+    5. **Sort Characters in a TV Show**: Rearrange and update the linked list of characters for a specific TV show based on:
       - Name (alphabetically 🅰️)
       - Age (ascending ⬆️ or descending ⬇️)
+    After sorting, the characters should be stored in the linked list in the new sorted order.
+Display the sorted list on the screen to show the updated order.
-    6. **Update Character Information**: Modify details of an existing character.
+    6. **Update Character Information**: Modify the details of an existing character.
+You can update any or all of the following fields:
+   - **Special Ability**
+   - **Age**
+   **Note**: The **character's name** cannot be changed, as it is used to identify the character in the list.
+If you need to change the name, consider deleting the character and adding a new one.
     7. **Exit**: Terminate the program after freeing all allocated memory.

 - **User Input Validation**: